hci-lab-um/heuristics-for-test-tool-design/README.md

 Each question is linked to an explanation, with things to think about, research points and evidence from industry contributors, key questions to ask yourself, plus pointers to quality attributes to consider in your specific context.
 The information we provide tells you *why* each heuristic is important to consider.
 To help you think about *how* to answer the questions, we have suggested activities, with links to external sources in case you need more information.
 [More information on how to use the heuristics](How-to-use-the-heuristics.md).

-You are unlikely to use the heuristics in a linear 1-12 way; you are more likely to iterate between the heuristics, finding out more about "Why?" as you explore "Who?" and "Context?":

-![flowchart iterating between the H01 Why?, H02-H06 Who? and H07-H12 Context? questions with feedback loops between each group][iterativeflow](interconnecting-heuristics.jpg)

-[iterativeflow]:interconnecting-heuristics.jpg

 Each question is linked to an explanation, with things to think about, research points and evidence from industry contributors, key questions to ask yourself, plus pointers to quality attributes to consider in your specific context.
 The information we provide tells you *why* each heuristic is important to consider.
 To help you think about *how* to answer the questions, we have suggested activities, with links to external sources in case you need more information.